Top 20 toys for blind children

 Toys presented to a child with delayed visual maturation should be simple in form and color, high contrast, and presented one at a time.
 Experiment with natural and artificial light (both incandescent and fluorescent) to determine what is most helpful for your child.
 Try utilizing a multi-sensory approach (for example, toys that combine visual and auditory cues) It is important that the child is able to observe the relationship between the physical action and the sound.
 Toys that provide tactile input are also useful for DVMl: incorporate different textures into play.
 To avoid fatigue, work with your child in short bursts, and divide longer tasks into manageable increments.

-Toys for vision improvement in children with optic nerve hypoplasia Carefully observe your child to determine the smallest size toys that they are capable of seeing and playing with, and initially only expose them to toys only of this size or larger.
+Carefully observe your child to determine the smallest size toys that they are capable of seeing and playing with, and initially only expose them to toys only of this size or larger.
 Similarly, experiment to determine at what distance they can accurately decipher facial expressions, then take care to communicate with them from that distance or closer.
 Be sure to assist children with tasks but do not complete tasks for them.
 The best toys for optic nerve hypoplasia are high contrast and easy to see.
 Begin with visually simple, easy to track toys and gradually increase the difficulty.
 Sound toys, keyboards, or synthesizers can be very useful in keeping their attention engaged.

 Best books for developing vision of children with visual impairment